garbo-succus/r3f-control-kit/README.md

 # 🕹️ control-kit

-This is a toolkit for implementing DOM gestures and react-three-fiber camera controls.
+This is a toolkit for implementing react-three-fiber camera controls.

 ## Status: Alpha